All Episodes

 Nothing.

-Decades, democratic rule, institutional failure.
+Decades, Democratic rule, institutional failure.

-Seattle now, the latest city to abandon a police precinct.
+Seattle, now the latest city to abandon a police precinct.

-They've uh given us the precinct.
+They've given us the precinct.

 Seattle police backs away.

-Protesters uh take back the East Precinct.
+Protesters take back the East Precinct.

-Uh will remain staffed, apparently, according to the announcement.
+We'll remain staffed, apparently, according to the announcement.

 The building is empty, windows covered with plywood.

-I'm trying to understand that headline, but uh we have uh some councilwomen unlocking the doors for protesters to flood City Hall, demand that the Democratic mayor resign amid calls to defund the police.
+But we have some councilwomen unlocking the doors for protesters to flood City Hall, demand that the Democratic mayor resign amid calls to defund the police.

-That's in Minneapolis.
+That's a Minneapolis.

-Uh MYPD police prepare to leave the force.
+MYPD police prepare to leave the force.

-Uh homicides in Los Angeles have gone up 250% compared to last week.
+Homicides in Los Angeles have gone up 250% compared to last week.

 So far, we have 700 as of yesterday, 49 police officers around the country now injured.

-Uh, a number of them with severe injuries.
+A number of them have been killed, a number of them with severe injuries.

-Um, we now apparently are making identifications of the people involved in that.
+The video of the suspected looters at Macy's Herald Square, we now apparently are making identifications of the people involved in that.

 Bottom line is they're not allowing police to use transit.

-Um I mentioned LA a moment ago, California homes displaying American flags.
+California homes displaying American flags.

 There is a report, CBS Los Angeles.

-Uh the police are investigating out there a string of arsons targeting certain homes that have American flags on display.
+Police are investigating out there a string of arsons targeting certain homes that have American flags on display.

-And at least four homes were targeted in uh uh one neighborhood early Saturday morning, and so far police say they don't quite know the motive, but if it burned longer, they said it would have caught the house on fire.
+But if it burned longer, they said it would have caught the house on fire.

 They put one flag at one house on fire.

-And uh so uh so much for freedom.
+And so much for freedom.

-They don't know what to say anymore about the defund the police movement because they know that's a big part of the democratic base.
+They don't know what to say anymore about the defund the police movement because they know that's a big part of the Democratic base.

 I agree with Senator Sanders.

-He goes to the number one socialist and other colleagues who said, of course, every seat city needs a police department, but there must be full equality under the law.
+He goes to the number one socialist and other colleagues who said, of course, every city needs a police department, but there must be full equality under the law.

 What does that even mean?